Disclaimer: The Power Rangers are the property of Saban Entertainment and I lay no claim to them.

 Legend of a Phantom

-It was all over.
-Its host had reached a terminal age and had been drawing its power inward for a long time.
-Time was perhaps the one force that could claim all beings and matter, regardless of their size, shape or power.
-The war between Good and Evil was over for now, which side won was unclear, but it a temporary peace at best while both sides rebuilt their numbers.
-If however the result was based on the last to perish: Evil had been conquered.
+It was finally over.
+Its host had reached an age where it could no longer sustain itself and had been drawing its power inward for a long time.
+Time was perhaps the one force that in the end could destroy all beings regardless of their size, shape or power.
+The same was true for matter in that eventually atoms decayed and existence failed.
+The war between Good and Evil was another example.
+Time had passed and the war had ceased.
+Soon the peace would break down and a new war would be fought until it was time to stop once more.
+Which side won the last conflict was unclear since both sides had been devastated to the point where neither side could fight on.
+If however the result was based on the last to perish: Evil had for the moment been conquered.

-And in the void of hyperspace, trapped forever by a failed drive system, the lone survivor of the conflict remained.
-He was unbelievably old, sustained by the power that had once made him such a powerful warrior.
+And in the void of hyperspace, trapped by a failed drive system, the lone survivor of the conflict remained.
+He was unbelievably old and sustained only by the power that had once made him such a great warrior.
 His body had weathered the passage of time, his unique nature granting him some protection.
-It had not been enough though and like all things his body was breaking down due to old age.
+It had not been enough though and like all things his body had succumbed to old age.

-He was the Phantom Ranger, a physical manifestation of the merger of a living being and the power contained within the magnificent Power Ruby; the Power Ruby drew its power from an unknown source.
-It was said to be a part of the Universe yet somehow separate.
-It retained the memories and an echo of the spirits of those that wielded its energies.
+He was the Phantom Ranger, a physical manifestation of the merger between a living being and the power contained within the magnificent Power Ruby, which allowed those that possessed it to access incredible power.
+The ruby poured its power it the being that carried it and they in turn passed a little of themselves into the ruby.
+Thus it retained the memories and an echo of the spirits of those that wielded its energies.
 They gave it consciousness and understanding while it gave them power.
-It was the Phantom Ruby that had sustained his failing body, not because it cared, but because without a host it would no longer have a purpose and would revert to its previous state.
+It was the Phantom Ruby that had sustained his failing body, not because it cared, but because without a host it would no longer have a purpose and would revert to its inert state.
 The Phantom Ruby was practical.

 The host had long forgotten his real name.
 As time had passed in hyperspace the merger between living creature and ruby had been blurred.
 In some ways the Phantom Ruby was more aware than he was.
-But he was aware enough to realise that the end had come.
-A rift had formed in hyperspace, heralded the arrival of a new vessel.
-It didn't matter who it was, which side they fought, the opening of the doorway back to the normal universe was all that was required.
+But he understood that the end had come.
+A rift had formed in hyperspace, which heralded the arrival of a new vessel.
+It didn’t matter who it was or which side they fought for, the opening of the doorway back to the normal universe was all that was required to allow his escape from life..

 “The time has come,” he announced.
 He took a final look around, before reaching to the Power Ruby embedded within his chest.
 With a quick twist the ruby was removed.
 He spared it a glance, wishing that he knew what would happen to it when he was gone.
 Then he threw it as hard as he could into the incoming vessel’s path.